Skip to content

 On-ramp devices in on-ramp

-When you ask for "all devices" without specifying a state, you'll get Active and Inactive results.
-Archived and trashed are excluded unless you specifically ask for them.
+When you ask for "all devices" without specifying a state, Active and Inactive are returned — archived and trashed are excluded unless you ask for them.

 What you can search Example queries